What is Management Buyout?

 The catalyst for a management buyout (MBO) is more often than not an unhappy management team.

 After receiving criticism under current ownership or due to being a publicly traded company, the management team can decide the company could be run better under their guidance (and without external distractions such as constant pressure from shareholders or negative press coverage).

-Hence, management buyouts coincide with lackluster performance, negative investor sentiment, and scrutiny from the shareholder base (and the general public) in practically all cases.
+Hence, management buyouts coincide with lackluster performance, negative investor sentiment, and scrutiny from the shareholder base (and other participants in the public markets) in practically all cases.